Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 Lambda is exceptional when you need to process millions of small items quickly.

-Example: Image thumbnail generation
+Example.
+Image thumbnail generation

-• Trigger: S3 upload event
+• Trigger is S3 upload event

-• Processing time: 2-10 seconds per image
+• Processing time is 2 to 10 seconds per image

-• Scale: Thousands of concurrent executions
+• Scale is thousands of concurrent executions

-Why it works:
+Why it works.

 • Each item processes independently